So you think you have a thyroid problem but your provider says you are “Normal?” It is possible that you are both RIGHT!

 There are two types of thyroid hormones, Thyroxine (T4) and Triiodothyronine (T3).
 T4 is inactive and kept in reserve, T3 is the active hormone.
 Thyroid hormone initially is produced in the thyroid gland as a storage form of the thyroid called T-4.
 Once in the body, this circulating T-4 is converted to the active form of T-3 by an enzyme.
 As we age, the production of T-4 diminishes.
 In addition, the conversion of T-4 to the active form of T-3 also diminishes, resulting in less stimulation of the cells.

 Low thyroid levels results in complaints of fatigue, lack of energy, weight gain and all the other symptoms typical of low thyroid.
 Tests often show a â€œnormalâ€ thyroid.
 Patients are treated with synthetic T-4 products and still experience hypothyroid symptoms even though the laboratory test values appear normal.
-The reason for this is that the treating doctor may rely on one thyroid test, TSH or thyroid stimulating hormone.
+The reason for this is that the treating provider may rely on one thyroid test, TSH or thyroid stimulating hormone.
 This is an indirect measurement of thyroid function.
 The new paradigm is to measure the free hormones in our body, which is the Free T-3 in thyroid.
 The free hormones are the œactive hormones and are a more accurate indication of the body’s metabolism of the hormone.

 About 80% of the thyroid hormones we produce is T4, the inactive thyroid hormone that is typically held in reserve by the body.
 T3 makes up only 20% of the thyroid hormone, but is about four times more potent than T4 and is the active hormone that the body uses to function.
 T4 is converted into T3 when thyroid hormone is needed.